buildpacks/spec/extensions/bindings.md

 The contents of the files MAY change between detect and build phase pairs.
 The contents of the files MUST NOT change during the detect and build phase pair.

 ### Secret

-Within each binding directory the lifecycle MAY provide a `secret` directory containing the secret associated with the binding with filenames matching the secret key names.
+Within each binding directory the platform MAY provide a `secret` directory containing the secret associated with the binding with filenames matching the secret key names.

 During the detect and build phases, if the `secret` directory exists, the contents of the files MAY be one of the following: